Skip to content

 SUBSET() function

-SUBSET() function retrieves dimension elements using the provided set expression.
-It expects the following arguments:
+The SUBSET() function retrieves dimension elements using the provided set expression.

-• dimName - the dimension name, you can also use dimName:hierName syntax to specify an alternative hierarchy
+• dimName – The name of the dimension.
+You can also specify an alternative hierarchy using the syntax dimName:hierName.

-• solveOrder - specifies the formula evaluation order.
-If omitted, the default value of 0 will be used.
+• solveOrder – Specifies the formula evaluation priority.
+If omitted, the default value 0 is used.

 img